 All of the permutations of relations among the nine cells are defined in terms of strict boundaries, strict discontinuities.
+Consider the most exemplary such case, the transition of the mind, and constantly adjusting one's interpretation according to all these considerations at once, that these notions can be mastered by the performer, or the musical audience.

-Consider the most exemplary such case, the transition of what is ostensibly the same living process into a non-living state, and the distinction between living processes which are typified by cognitive functions, and those which are not.
+what is ostensibly the same living process into a non-living state, and the distinction between living processes which are typified by cognitive functions, and those which are not.
 What are the transitions which separate these states?
 Define them functionally.
-The difference in organization of the three states is expressed as a difference, however apparently subtle, in the effective curvature of the process.
+The difference in organization of the three states is expressed as a difference within hypothesizing the higher hypothesis, a difference, however apparently subtle, in the effective curvature of the process.

-On this account, the peculiarity of living processes, and also cognitive ones, is of the form of time-reversal: the apparent pre-determination of the next phase-state in a way which either distinguishes a living from a non-living process, or a cognitive from a non-cognitive activity within a living prospeak, from Classical strophic poetry, which must be performed (and heard in the mind) as a process of constantly ongoing development, never as monotonous sing-song prosody.
-In the works of these composers, the "repeat" is always a lead into a new development.
+On this account, the peculiarity of living processes, and also cognitive ones, is of the form of time-reversal: the apparent pre-determination of the next phase-state in a way which either distinguishes a living from a non-living process, or a cognitive from a non-cognitive activity within a living process.
+For this, the conceits of A.M.
+Turing and his followers will not do.
+Once we have identified the necessity of time-reversal for one class of processes within the array, we have identified the necessity for the generality of functional time-reversal.